green-coding-solutions/cloud-energy/README.md

 You are free to supply only the utilization or as many additional parameters that the model supports.
 The model will then be retrained on the new configuration on the spot.

 Typically the model gets more accurate the more parameters you can supply.
+Please see the *Assumptions & Limitations* part at the end to get an idea how accurate the model will be in different circumstances.

 # Background